Faiz Hameed: Top City Scandal and court martial

-Hameed is facing potential court-martial following an investigation into his alleged misconduct in the Top City Case.
-The controversy erupted in 2023 when Moeez Ahmed Khan, the owner of the housing scheme, petitioned Chief Justice Qazi Faez Isa’s bench, alleging a severe breach of legal conduct on the part of Hameed when he was the ISI's Director-General.
+Hameed faced potential court-martial following an investigation into his alleged misconduct in the Top City Case.
+The controversy erupted in 2023 when Moeez Ahmed Khan, the owner of the housing scheme, petitioned Chief Justice Qazi Faez Isa’s bench, alleging a severe breach of legal conduct on the part of Hameed when he was DG-ISI.
 Khan contended that in May 2017, Rangers and ISI agents conducted an unauthorized raid on the Top City office and the residence of Kunwar Khan, a key figure associated with the scheme.
 According to the petition, the security forces seized valuable items including 400 tola of gold, diamonds, and cash, claiming they were part of a terrorism investigation.

-Kunwar Khan accused Hameed of malicious prosecution and alleged that retired ISI brigadiers Naeem Fakhar and Ghaffar exerted undue pressure on him to pay 4 crores in cash and support a private television network.
+Kunwar Khan accused Hameed of malicious prosecution and alleged that retired ISI brigadiers Naeem Fakhar and Ghaffar exerted undue pressure on him to pay in cash and support a private television network.
 The petition also highlights that several former ISI officials were allegedly involved in an unlawful takeover of the Top City Housing Society.

-In response to these allegations, the Supreme Court of Pakistan directed a thorough investigation to the Ministry of Defence, which led to the military reportedly forming an inquiry committee in April 2024 to investigate allegations of misuse of authority against Hameed.
+In response to these allegations, the Supreme Court directed a thorough investigation to the Ministry of Defence.
+In 2024, complying with the orders of the Supreme Court, the military formed a court of inquiry in April 2024 to investigate allegations of misuse of authority against Hameed in the Top City case.
+Consequent to which, appropriate disciplinary action was initiated against Faiz, under provisions of the Pakistan Army Act, 1952 including instances of post retirement violations of the act.
+On 12 August 2024, the ISPR said that Hameed had been taken into military custody and the process for his court martial had been initiated in connection with the Top City case.
+He was taken into custody by the Pakistan Army in August 2024 against four charges, including engaging in political activities, violating the Official Secrets Act in a manner "detrimental to the safety and interest of the state", misuse of authority and government resources, and causing wrongful loss to individuals.
+Hameed became the first DG-ISI in the history of Pakistan to have been court-martialed by the Pakistani military.
+The arrest was noted as unusual for Pakistan, a country in which arrests of military personnel, whether current or former, are rare.